Julian/cardboard/docs/rules/glossary.rst

         Multikicker is a variant of the kicker keyword ability.
 It represents an optional additional cost that may be paid any number of times.
 See rule 702.31, "Kicker."
 See also Kicker.

     Multiplayer Game
         A game that begins with more than two players.
-See section 8, Multiplayer Rules.
+See section 8, :ref:`multiplayer`.

     Name
         A characteristic, and part of a card.
 A card's name is printed in its upper left corner.
 See rule 201, "Name."